budots2/budots-media/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: >-
-      Hi, we are Budots Media Photographic Services based in Maribago, Lapu LApu City.
+      Hi, we are Budots Media Photographic Services based in Maribago, Lapu Lapu City.
     content: >-
       This section can contain a subtitle or tagline.
 The recommended length is